danger

 Community Engagement and Participation

-Three community groups will be appointed to ensure the City of Portland implements voters’ direction effectively and efficiently, while advancing the city’s values of equity and anti-racism.
+Three community groups were appointed to ensure the City of Portland implements voters’ direction effectively and efficiently, while advancing the city’s values of equity and anti-racism.

-In addition to our ongoing engagement efforts, community members will have opportunities to provide input to these public bodies throughout the transition.
+In addition to the team's ongoing engagement efforts, community members had several opportunities to provide input to these public bodies throughout the transition.
+Read the monthly public comment and community engagement reports to see what Portlanders had to say about the project.

 Transition Budget